Mosul: ISIS sends 'suicide squads' to Iraqi stronghold

 Mosul operation: Iraqi-led forces push toward key city

+Iraqi families walk at a camp for displaced people near Qayyara on Monday, October 24.

+Families displaced by the Mosul operation wait for food near Qayyara on October 24.

-Displaced families receive food near Qayyara on October 24.
+Displaced families gather near Qayyara on October 24.

 Mosul operation: Iraqi-led forces push toward key city